Kim Jae-ryong: Premiership

 On 10 March 2019, Kim was elected to the Supreme People's Assembly in the parliamentary election.
 Less than a month later, during the first session of the 14th Supreme People's Assembly, Kim was appointed premier, replacing Pak Pong-ju.
 He was also elected to be a member of the Politburo and the Central Military Commission.

 Kim as premier has also conducted multiple site inspections around the country from agricultural sites, factories and even to an apartment project in the capitol of Pyongyang.

 Kim was relieved of his position as premier on 13 August 2020 and replaced by Kim Tok-hun.

 Post-premiership

 Following his dismissal as premier, Kim was appointed to lead the Organization and Guidance Department, and he was in charge of preparations for the 8th Party Congress, after which he maintained his seat in the Politburo.
-Previous claims that he had been appointed to a new body called the Organization Administrative Department appeared inconsistent with later reports indicating that another official was in charge of the newly-created department handling judicial affairs.
+Previous claims that he had been appointed to a new body called the Organization Administrative Department appeared inconsistent with later reports indicating that another official was in charge of the newly created department handling judicial affairs.

+In June 2023, at the Eighth Plenary Session of the Eighth Central Committee, he was removed from his posts as member of the Political Bureau of the Party Central Committee and Secretary of the Central Committee.

+In August 2023, he was reinstated as member of the Political Bureau of the Party Central Committee and secretary of the Central Committee.

+Member of the 14th Supreme People's Assembly of North Korea.